Climate of North Carolina: Tropical cyclones

-Located along the Atlantic Coast, many hurricanes that come up from the Caribbean Sea make it up the coast of eastern America, passing by North Carolina.
+Located along the Atlantic Coast, many hurricanes that come up from the Caribbean Sea travel along the East Coast of the United States, passing by North Carolina.

-On October 15, 1954, Hurricane Hazel struck North Carolina, at that time it was a category 4 hurricane within the Saffir-Simpson Hurricane Scale.
+On October 15, 1954, Hurricane Hazel struck North Carolina, at that time it was a Category 4 hurricane within the Saffir-Simpson Hurricane Scale.
 Hazel caused significant damage due to its strong winds.
 A weather station at Oak Island reported maximum sustained winds of 140 mph, while in Raleigh winds of 90 mph were measured.
 The hurricane caused 19 deaths and significant destruction.
-One person at Long Beach claimed that "of the 357 buildings that existed in the town, 352 were totally destroyed and the other five damaged".
+One person in Long Beach claimed that "of the 357 buildings that existed in the town, 352 were totally destroyed and the other five damaged".
 Hazel was described as "the most destructive storm in the history of North Carolina" in a 1989 report.
+Hazel remains the only Category 4 hurricane to ever make landfall in North Carolina.

-In 1996, Hurricane Fran made landfall in North Carolina.
-As a category 3 hurricane, Fran caused a great deal of damage, mainly through winds.
+In 1996, Hurricane Fran made landfall in North Carolina as a Category 3 hurricane.
+Fran caused significant wind and flood damage.
 Fran's maximum sustained wind speeds were 115 mph, while North Carolina's coast saw surges of 8 ft to 12 ft above sea level.
 The amount of damage caused by Fran ranged from $1.275 to $2 billion in North Carolina.

+In 2018, Hurricane Florence made landfall in North Carolina as a Category 1 hurricane.
+Although a low-end hurricane at landfall in terms of wind speed, the slow movement of Florence leading up to and following landfall contributed to the destructive persistence of rainbands over North Carolina between Wilmington and Elizabethtown.
+The training of rainbands over the same areas led to a swath of rainfall accumulations exceeding 30 inches (760 mm), and rainfall totals exceeded 10 inches (250 mm) over much of southeastern and south-central North Carolina.
+A maximum rainfall total of 35.93 inches (913 mm) was recorded around 7 miles (11 km) northwest of Elizabethtown, setting a new state record for the highest rainfall accumulation resulting from a tropical cyclone.
+The hurricane also produced 27 tornadoes across North Carolina.
+Damage statewide reached an estimated US $17 billion, more than the combined damage of Hurricane Floyd and Hurricane Matthew in the state, according to Governor Roy Cooper.
+Estimated insurance losses in North Carolina ranged between US $2.8-5 billion.
+Hurricane-related flooding damaged an estimated 75,000 structures, many of which had been previously damaged by Hurricane Matthew just two years prior.